A polyhedron is a three-dimensional figure whose surfaces are polygons.

 A cone has a circular base connected to a vertex.
 Suppose the base of a pyramid is a regular polygon.
 You can turn the pyramid into a cone by continuously increasing the number of sides of the base of the pyramid.
 The following figure is a cone.

-A cylinder has two equal circular bases that are parallel.The following is a cylinder.
+A cylinder has two congruent or equal circular bases that are parallel.The following figure is a cylinder.

-A figure with a curved surface in which all points on the surface are equal distance from the center.The following is a sphere.
+A sphere is a figure with a curved surface in which all points on the surface are equal distance from the center.The following figure is a sphere.